caseyryan/flutter_multi_formatter/README.md

 # flutter_multi_formatter

-This package contains a few useful input formatters and utility methods
+This package contains formatters for international phone numbers, credit / debit cards and a masked formatter

 Formatting a phone